Set Current Location

 There are few better ways to get an overview of what Provincetown has to offer than to take a picturesque trolley ride.
 The trolleys leave every half-hour from Town Hall on Commercial Street, and tour the National Seashore and other interesting sites for about 40 minutes.

-Provincetown, one of the most well known towns on Cape Cod, offers rich cultural and artistic history as well as plenty of contemporary pleasures.
-The Pilgrims made their first New World landing here and the historic Mayflower Compact was written and signed just off the coast.
-Later, an artists' colony developed, attracting the intellectual elite and resulting in many artistic and literary institutions.
-Today, Provincetown thrives as a cultural center and vacation destination, known for plentiful inns and restaurants, great shopping, beautiful sunsets and a vibrant gay and lesbian community.
+Provincetown, one of the most scenic towns on Cape Cod, is a treasure trove of culture, art, and history.
+The Pilgrims made their first New World landing here, and the historic Mayflower Compact was written and signed just off the coast.
+Later, an artists' colony began to flourish, attracting the intellectual elite and resulting in the establishment of many artistic and literary institutions.
+Today, Provincetown thrives as a cultural center and vacation destination and offers much in the way of leisure and exploration.
+Be it museums, historic landmarks, or the sun-dappled beaches that elevate its touristic appeal, plenty of memorable experiences await visitors.
+Also popular with the LGBTQ+ community, Provincetown makes for an exhilarating visit.